 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I bought a 1 bedroom flat in Preston Park, conveyancing formalities finalised half a dozen years ago.
+I invested in buying a 2 bed flat in Preston Park, conveyancing having been completed in 2009.
 Can you please calculate a probable premium for a statutory lease extension?
-Similar properties in Preston Park with a long lease are worth £260,000.
-The average or mid-range amount of ground rent is £50 invoiced every year.
-The lease runs out on 21st October 2093
+Corresponding flats in Preston Park with a long lease are worth £260,000.
+The ground rent is £45 invoiced annually.
+The lease ends on 21st October 2098

-With only 75 years remaining on your lease the likely cost is going to range between £8,600 and £9,800 as well as professional fees.
+With 75 years unexpired the likely cost is going to range between £8,600 and £9,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
-You should not use the figures in tribunal or court proceedings.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
 There are no doubt additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+Please do not move forward placing reliance on this information without first getting professional advice.